 - RAND.
 When The New York Times asked the RAND Corporation to estimate how health care costs would change under Medicare for All, it concluded that the program itself would cost the country $3.24 trillion per year.
 Other government health care programs (such as the Veterans Health Administration, which would remain unchanged) would add another $81 billion, for a total cost of $3.32 trillion — an increase of $1.75 trillion.
 RAND assumed that payments to doctors and hospitals would go up about 9% from the levels currently set by Medicare, prescription drug prices would fall by about 11%, and Americans’ use of health care services would increase by 8%.
 It also estimated that total administrative costs under this system would be around 5%.

 - Kenneth Thorpe.
 In a letter available at Healthcare-NOW, Dr. Kenneth Thorpe of Emory University analyzed the Sanders plan and concluded that it would require roughly $2.5 trillion per year in additional spending.
-Thorpe’s figures assume that the savings on administrative costs would come to only 4.7% of total health care spending.
+Thorpe’s figures assume that administrative costs would come to around 6% under the Sanders plan.
 They also assume that Americans will increase their consumption of health care by about 10% once they’re no longer paying out of pocket.

 - CRFB.
 The Committee for a Responsible Federal Budget (CRFB) calculates that Medicare for All would add $28 trillion to federal spending over a 10-year period, or $2.8 trillion per year.
 It also concludes that the new taxes Sanders has proposed to pay for the program (discussed below) would raise only $11.9 trillion over the same period — less than half the amount needed.